2019 MCA Symposium - Alcohol and Addiction: Policies, Strategies and Competencies

 Prof Sheron runs the liver unit at Southampton General Hospital and is actively involved in a clinically based programme of research in various aspects of alcohol-related problems.
 Together with Ian Gilmore, President of the Royal College of Physicians, he co-founded the Alcohol Health Alliance UK, an umbrella body bring together 27 different organisations including Royal Colleges, NGOs and charities with the aim of lobbying for evidence-based policies to reduce alcohol-related harm in the UK.
 He is also a founder member of the European Union Alcohol Forum, a member of the European Union Alcohol Marketing Taskforce and two bodies of which have been set up by the European Commission in order to take forward the EU Alcohol Strategy.

-Prof Sheron is this year's Max Glatt lecturer.
+Prof Sheron is the 2019 Max Glatt lecturer.

 Prof Sinclair is Professor of Addiction Psychiatry in the Faculty of Medicine at the University of Southampton; and leads the alcohol care team at University Hospital Southampton.
 Her clinical roles include developing an integrated alcohol strategy across local services, offering direct clinical care, and work with Regulatory Bodies including the GMC.
 She is Chair of the Addiction Faculty of the Royal College of Psychiatrists, and a Trustee of the Society for the Study of Addictions (SSA).